PROCEDURAL RULES FOR ARBITRATION ARBITRATION SERVICE OF PORTLAND, INC. (ASP)

 5. Evidence

-2. The arbitrator shall determine the admissibility, relevance, and materiality of the evidence offered and may exclude evidence that is not material to the controversy or deemed by the arbitrator to be cumulative or irrelevant.
+2. The (chief) arbitrator shall determine the admissibility, relevance, and materiality of the evidence offered and may exclude evidence that is not material to the controversy or deemed by the (chief) arbitrator to be cumulative or irrelevant (and in deciding such matters, the chief arbitrator may consult with the other arbitrators).

-4. An arbitrator may subpoena witnesses or documents upon the request of any party or a party's attorney may issue such subpoenas.
+4. Any arbitrator may subpoena witnesses or documents upon the request of any party or a party's attorney may issue such subpoenas.
 (ORS 36.675(1))

-5. The parties should stipulate to the omission of evidence when there is no genuine issue as to its authenticity or materiality.
+5. The parties should stipulate to the admission of evidence when there is no genuine issue as to its authenticity and materiality.

 22. Certain Documents Presumed Admissible.
 (U.T.C.R.
 13.190)